timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/graalvm.md

 clear: true
 ```

-Let’s find out how you can **improve both, the startup time and resource consumption to reduce costs and maximize robustness of our application!**
+Let's find out how you can **improve both, the startup time and resource consumption to reduce costs and maximize robustness of our application!**

 ###### Just-in-Time vs Ahead-of-Time compilation
 In **traditional** Java applications, **Java code is compiled into Java ‘bytecode’** and packaged into a JAR archive.
 The Java Virtual Machine **(JVM) then executes the Java program** contained in the Java Archive on the host platform **with a bytecode interpreter**.